 The most common labor violations

 Regardless of whether you are full-time, part-time, permanent or temporary, an employer is required to pay you appropriately.
-However, because of the holiday season rush, some employers violate these rules–some unintentionally and some intentionally.
-The most common labor violations during the holidays are:
+However, because of the holiday season rush,

 - Not paying employees for prepping or closing out the register.